abecus/connect-4/README.md

 # connect-4
-A multiplayer, multi-threaded connect-4 game.
+A two-player, multi-threaded connect-4 game.

+A server hosting the game and clients playing the game with multiple games running in parallel.